CodeYourFuture/Module-Onboarding/Wireframe/articles.md

 Its purpose is to create a schematic in the early stages of digital product design to help visualize and communicate the structure of a product or website.

 3. What is a branch in Git?

+A branch is a sequence of commits in a project.